steelbreeze/state.cs/README.md

 # Welcome to state.cs

-The latest code is 5.0.0.
+The latest code is the 5.0.0 codebase; nearly ready for release.

 The current stable release is 4.1.1.